One ski, for every day on the mountain, any and all conditions….

 We’ve asked our reviewers the following four questions, and these questions make up our selection criteria:

-1) You have to choose one ski to use every day at the following BLISTER test sites: Taos, Alta, Jackson Hole, Las Leñas, Niseko.
+1) You have to choose one ski to use every day at the following ski areas: Taos, Alta, Jackson Hole, Las Leñas, Niseko.
 What ski would you choose for each of those places?
 (You’re allowed up to two picks for each place, a first choice and a runner-up.)

 2) What skis were the most difficult to leave off your list?